 Hammer Drills: If you have a lot of hard-surface drilling to do, you should invest in a hammer drill, rather than struggling with a rotary drill and masonry bit.
 These tools combine hammering action with rotary movement to make quick work of chewing through tile, brick, concrete and the like.

-Rotary Hammers: Rotary hammers are the bigger brothers of hammer drills (both in terms of capabilities and price).
+Rotary Hammers: These tools are the bigger brothers of hammer drills (both in terms of capabilities and price).
 These tools are designed for heavier duty use, and play important roles in the construction and demolition industry.
 They’re usually found more on the professional side of things, rather than the DIY side, but plenty of homeowners choose to purchase them if they have the need for this type of investment.

 Rotary hammers are larger and more capable than hammer drills, and are usually used for drilling larger holes (they most often have 1-inch or 1 1/8-inch chucks).
 They can also be found in cordless or corded varieties.
-Rotary hammers are often equipped with a depth rod to help prevent drilling too deeply, as well as a side handle that swivels so you can hold the tool more securely, while also putting more weight against it during operation.
+They are often equipped with a depth rod to help prevent drilling too deeply, as well as a side handle that swivels so you can hold the tool more securely, while also putting more weight against it during operation.

 Which is right for you?

-For most DIYers, the best choice is going to be a hammer drill, but a rotary hammer can be an excellent investment at the same time.
+For most DIYers, the best choice is going to be a hammer drill, but a rotary version can be an excellent investment at the same time.
 You’ll see from our list of the best hammer drills on the market that our own options are split between hammer drills and rotary hammers, simply because they can both be excellent investments.

-Key Considerations When Comparing Hammer Drills
+Key Considerations When Comparing

-Make no mistake – a hammer drill is an investment, and whether you opt for a corded or cordless model, a light-duty model or a rotary hammer, you need to ensure that your investment pays off.
+Make no mistake – a hammer drill is an investment, and whether you opt for a corded or cordless model, a light-duty model or a rotary type, you need to ensure that your investment pays off.
 The key to doing that is buying a tool that fits your needs now and down the road.
 Below, we’ll touch on some of the most crucial areas of consideration when making a purchase.

 Motor power is a very important consideration.
 In fact, the entire equation hinges on it.
 The stronger the motor, the better the performance will be.
 It also tends to correlate with the durability and longevity of your tool, as well.
 Choose a model with a motor strong enough to handle your heaviest foreseeable needs.
 Otherwise, you might find that your hammer drill bogs down or even cuts out during heavy use.